benjaminjkraft/notes/go-json-interfaces.md

 It's bothering me more and more that I don't know of a good way to unmarshal JSON into a struct with fields of interface type in Go.

-Specifically, suppose I have types like
+Specifically, suppose I want to unmarshal a type like the following:

 ```go
 type Dog struct {
   Species string `json:"species"`